 I love Raevian and I had wanted to plan the perfect fairy tale proposal for her.
 The challenges seemed too great at first.
 I had to plan a wedding proposal in a foreign land halfway across the globe, where the first language was French.
 I had to decorate the proposal site, hire a band, arrange for a videographer and photographer to film down the whole process, ensure that the whole filming crew was discreet, and I had to make sure that Raevian would not find out.

 Therefore, I am truly grateful to Isabelle Radford Quebec Elopements for her seamless arrangements in all aspects of the wedding proposal.
 For a few months before the actual proposal day, we communicated via Skype calls and loads of emails to sort out the details of the proposal.
-What I appreciated the most about Isabelle was that she kept emphasizing that she was not in this for the money.
-Rather, she simply likes to “create beautiful moments”.
+What I appreciated the most about Isabelle was that she kept emphasizing that likes to “create beautiful moments”.
 For example, I was worried that some aspects of the proposal would not go smoothly, but Isabelle kept reiterating that she and her whole team were in this “together with me” and would do their absolute best to make sure the proposal went smoothly.
-Her fees were extremely reasonable too.

 And of course, a million thanks to Annie Simard Photo for the gorgeous photos, Marco for dutifully filming down the entire proposal, Annie and Isabelle’s helpful assistants, and of course Frédérique and Alexandre for their beautiful performance!

 Thanks to these wonderful people, I managed to plan the perfect winter wedding proposal in Quebec City for Raevian.